Wandalen/wTools/module/core/former_meta/docs/invariant/002_feature_flag_gating.md

 ### Enforcement Mechanism

-Feature flag gating is implemented via `#[cfg(feature = "derive_former")]` attributes on the proc-macro entry point functions in `src/lib.rs`.
-The Rust compiler enforces that feature-gated items are absent when the flag is not active.
-The feature dependency relationship is declared in `Cargo.toml`.
+Feature flag gating is implemented by applying conditional compilation attributes to each proc-macro entry point.
+The compiler enforces that gated items are absent when the flag is not active.
+The feature dependency relationship between each macro flag and the shared enabled flag is declared in the crate manifest.

 ### Violation Consequences